UniqueNetwork/marketplace-docker/README.md

 - Set the escrow address created in step 1 as the new sponsor
 - Click `Submit Transaction` and follow the instructions

+> :warning: You should remember this address, because later all transfers to substrate addresses, including your escrow account, will be sponsored by it.
+So don't forget to keep some QTZ balance there.

 ### 2. Confirm Sponsorship

 - Choose `unique` - `confirmSponsorship` method